MelvinMo/Xlang-Compiler/README.md

 - Add directives for data/text segments
 - Insert stack management instructions

 > The information provided above is an English translation of the original project description, which was written in Persian.
-The original Persian project description PDF can be found in this repository, along with my YACC and Bison codes.
+The original Persian project description PDF can be found in this repository, along with my Yacc and Lex codes.